Rajiv-jha/ECommerce-NPM/README.md

 ECommerce-Docker
 ================
 Dockerfiles and configuration scripts for the ECommerce demo.
-These are used to build teh following Docker images used in the ECommerce demo application:
+These are used to build the following Docker images:

 1. [ecommerce-tomcat](https://registry.hub.docker.com/u/appdynamics/ecommerce-tomcat/)
 2. [ecommerce-java](https://registry.hub.docker.com/u/appdynamics/ecommerce-java/)